spisakt/BWAS_comment/docs/index.md

 Let's [explore](https://github.com/spisakt/BWAS_comment/blob/master/multivariate_BWAS_replicability_analysis_FC_extensive.ipynb) the replicability of functional connectivity-based multivariate BWAS in the Human Connectome Poroject, **with N=500**

+## Replicability and predictive effect size
 {% include figure.html %}

+## Percent replicable phenotypes
+{% include figure.html %}

-Appearantly, **BWAS can be replicable with moderate sample sizes in many cases...**
+Appearantly, **BWAS of most phenotypic traits can be replicable with moderate sample sizes**

 If might wonder how to interpret these findings in light of Marek, T-C et al.'s results?